Biogen-Inc/tidyCDISC/cran-comments.md

 * checking R code for possible problems ...
 NOTE

+  fnIndvExplVisits: no visible binding for '<<-' assignment to 'avals_by'

+  (D:/a/tidyCDISC/tidyCDISC/check/tidyCDISC.Rcheck/00_pkg_src/tidyCDISC/R/mod_indvExpPatVisits_fct_plot.R:113)

-  fnIndvExplVisits: no visible binding for '<<-' assignment to ‘avals_by’
+  fnIndvExplVisits: no visible binding for '<<-' assignment to 'avals_by'

+  (D:/a/tidyCDISC/tidyCDISC/check/tidyCDISC.Rcheck/00_pkg_src/tidyCDISC/R/mod_indvExpPatVisits_fct_plot.R:153)

 ## Downstream dependencies
 There are currently no downstream dependencies for this package